 HbA1c is what’s known as glycated haemoglobin.
 Haemoglobin (Hb) is the protein in your blood that carries oxygen around your body.

 Glucose (a type of sugar) in your blood can stick to the haemoglobin protein.
 When this happens the haemoglobin is called glycated haemoglobin or HbA1c.
-The higher the glucose (sugar) levels are in your blood, the more of it attaches to your haemoglobin and the higher your HbA1c level is.
+The higher your blood glucose levels are, the more glucose attaches to your haemoglobin and the higher your HbA1c level.

-The HbA1c test measures the amount of glucose that has built up in your blood over a 3-month period.
-HbA1c testing is different from the glucose test (usually finger prick) that is used to tell you what your level is right now, due to things like exercise, medicines and what you eat.
-An HbA1c test is done to assess your blood glucose control over a longer 3-month period and to check how well your lifestyle measures such as diet and exercise, together with your diabetes medicines, are working to control your diabetes.
+The HbA1c test measures the amount of glucose attached to your blood cells over the past 3 months.
+Unlike a finger prick glucose test (which shows your level right now and changes quickly in response to exercise, diabetes medicines or food) the HbA1c test assesses your blood glucose level over a longer period of time.
+It checks how well your lifestyle measures such as diet and exercise, plus any diabetes medicines, are working to control the amount of glucose in your blood.

 The HbA1c test involves taking a sample of blood.
-It can be done at any time of the day.
-It doesn't matter whether you have eaten or not.
+It can be done at any time of the day and it doesn't matter if you've eaten or not.

-The HbA1c test is used to diagnose pre-diabetes and type 2 diabetes.
-It is reported as millimoles per mole (mmol/mol).
+The HbA1c test is used to diagnose prediabetes and type 2 diabetes.
+The result is reported as millimoles per mole (mmol/mol).

 Normal HbA1c

-A result of 40 mmol/mol or lower is normal for people without diabetes or pre-diabetes.
+A result of 40 mmol/mol or lower is normal if you haven't got diabetes or prediabetes.

 Diagnosing prediabetes

-Pre-diabetes is when the amount of sugar in your blood is higher than normal.
-An HbA1c level between 41-49 mmol/mol indicates you have prediabetes (also called impaired glucose tolerance or IGT) which means you are at much higher risk of getting type 2 diabetes and heart disease.
+Prediabetes is when the amount of glucose in your blood is higher than normal but not at a level where you would be diagnosed with diabetes.
+An HbA1c level from 41 to 49 mmol/mol indicates you have prediabetes (also called impaired glucose tolerance or IGT).
+This means you're at much higher risk of getting type 2 diabetes and heart disease.

 Finding out you have prediabetes can be a chance to make changes.
-You may be able to stop it progressing to type 2 diabetes and increasing your risk of heart disease by making lifestyle changes.
+You may be able to stop it progressing to type 2 diabetes and increasing your risk of heart disease by making lifestyle changes (eg, eating healthily, losing weight and being more active).
 Read more about prediabetes.

 Diagnosing type 2 diabetes